doingandlearning/ts-june-2024/readme.md

 Unit 2: Exploring the setup of an initial project - package.json, tsconfig.json, src and dist directory

-Unit 3: Imports - explore how imports work
+Unit 3: Imports - explore how imports work - CJS, ESM and TS -

 Unit 4: What's new - looking at some es6+ improvements - backticks, arrow functions, default parameters, generators and iterators